-Chemistry is a lab and lecture-based course.
-This course covers content necessary to prepare students for college chemistry.
-Second semester is an elective course designed for students who have a strong interest in science.
+Chemistry is a lab and lecture-based course that covers the content necessary to prepare students for college chemistry.
+The second semester is an elective course designed for students who have a strong interest in science.

 Semester 1

 - Properties of energy and matter

 - Scientific measurements

 - Chemical change

 - Atomic structure

 - Electron configurations

 - The Periodic Table